SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 Under **Available supported configurations**, only configuration files with a matching configuration type property or without a configuration type defined are displayed.
 Also, configuration files are filtered based on the device type.
 {{< /c8y-admon-info >}}

-#### To retrieve and apply a configuration snapshot to a device which supports legacy file-based configurations
+#### To retrieve and apply a configuration snapshot to a device which supports legacy file-based configuration

 Devices managing configuration as files can do so in a basic form using legacy file-based configuration.
 Legacy file-based configuration only allows a single configuration to be set per a device.